 “And with the French government as a major shareholder, it will be difficult (for GE) to push through American-style productivity and restructuring measures.
 This represents a huge opportunity for us.”

-Some analysts believe Siemens has missed an opportunity in losing Alstom.
+Despite the positive spin, some analysts believe Siemens has lost an opportunity in losing Alstom.

 The French group’s gas turbine activities, with their large installed base and service contracts, would have given Siemens the high growth, high margin business Kaeser has coveted.